-As can be seen from Table 3, five major categories emerged from the thematic coding of the poems used in this study.
-We will now discuss each of these emergent categories, how they relate to RQ ('what does poetry written about volcanoes reveal about the relationship between humanity and volcanoes?'), and how these findings compare to other research that has been conducted into the changing perceptions of volcanoes (Section 3.1 - Section 3.5).
+- As can be seen from Table 3, five major categories emerged from the thematic - coding of the poems used in this study.
+We will now discuss each of these emergent - categories, how they relate to RQ ('what does poetry written about volcanoes reveal - about the relationship between volcanoes and the societies and times represented - by poets who wrote about them?'), and how these findings compare to other - research that has been conducted into the changing perceptions of volcanoes - 19 (Section 3.1 Section 3.5).

-Following a discussion of these categories we present a quantitative analysis of the poems in terms of how the frequency of these emergent categories have changed over time (Section 3.5), followed by a presentation of the overall theme that emerged from conducting this analysis, and how this relates to RQ (Section 3.6).
+- Following a discussion of these categories we present a quantitative analysis of the - 22 poems in terms of how the frequency of these emergent categories have changed - over time (Section 3.5), followed by a presentation of the overall theme that emerged - from conducting this analysis, and how this relates to RQ (Section 3.6).